 I am finding it particularly hard to believe that I am already preparing for September.
-While school has not started in our household, it is right around the corner… Tuesday, August 19th, in fact!
+While school has not started in our household, it is right around the corner.
 We are trading our swimsuits and pool bags for school clothes and backpacks.
 Where have the last 10 weeks gone?
 While jam-packed with fun, it has flown by!

 Looking ahead to all the fast-paced school year brings, I am sharing some teaching resources for September.
 While this month tends to be loaded up with establishing routines and assessing student ability levels, it is also a time when we take time to remember a HUGE event from our American history: September 11th.